-Uniquely compared to other powder suppliers, LPW Technology offers powder manufactured by several different methods.
+Uniquely compared to other metal powder suppliers, LPW Technology offers AM powder manufactured by several different methods.
 Each process has distinct advantages and disadvantages.
 The common processes are explained below.
-However, for specific enquires, including information on our range of pre-blended Tungsten Carbide containing Cobalt and Nickel matrix powders, please contact us directly.
+However, for specific enquiries, including information on our range of pre-blended Tungsten Carbide containing Cobalt and Nickel matrix AM powders, please contact us directly.

-A relatively new technique that produces high quality and extremely spherical powder.
-Wire feedstock is fed into a plasma torch that with the aid of gases atomised the powder.
+A relatively new technique that produces high quality and extremely spherical metal powder.
+Wire feedstock is fed into a plasma torch that, with the aid of gases, atomises the powder.
 Size ranges from 0 – 200 micron.
 Limited to alloys that can be formed into a wire feedstock.

 EIGA (Electrode Induction melting Gas Atomisation)